Joseph Schröffer: Biography

-On 23 July 1948 Schröffer was appointed Bishop of Eichstätt by Pope Pius XII.
-He received his episcopal consecration on the following 21 September from Archbishop Joseph Otto Kolb, with Bishops Joseph Wendel and Arthur Landgraf serving as co-consecrators.
-Schröffer attended the Second Vatican Council from 1962 to 1965, and entered the Roman Curia upon being named Secretary of the Sacred Congregation of Seminaries and Universities on 17 May 1967.
+On July 23, 1948, Schröffer was appointed Bishop of Eichstätt by Pope Pius XII.
+He received his episcopal consecration on the following September 21 from Archbishop Joseph Otto Kolb, with Bishops Joseph Wendel and Arthur Landgraf serving as co-consecrators.
+Schröffer attended the Second Vatican Council from 1962 to 1965, and entered the Roman Curia upon being named Secretary of the Sacred Congregation of Seminaries and Universities on May 17, 1967.
 As Secretary, he was the second-highest official of that dicastery, successively under Cardinals Giuseppe Pizzardo and Gabriel-Marie Garrone.
-Schröffer was later advanced to Titular Archbishop of Volturnum on 2 January 1968.
+Schröffer was later advanced to Titular Archbishop of Volturnum on January 2, 1968.
 In 1973, following the release of the Congregation for the Doctrine of the Faith's document Mysterium Ecclesia, the Archbishop attacked the liberal theologian Hans Küng for his opposition to papal infallibility.

-Pope Paul VI created him Cardinal Deacon of S. Saba in the consistory of 24 May 1976.
-On the same date, Schröffer resigned as Secretary of Seminaries and Universities, after nine years of service.
+Pope Paul VI created him Cardinal Deacon of S. Saba in the consistory of May 24, 1976.
+On that same date, Schröffer resigned as Secretary of Seminaries and Universities, after nine years of service.
 He was one of the cardinal electors who participated in the conclaves of August and October 1978, which selected Popes John Paul I and John Paul II respectively.
-The Cardinal served as a special papal representative to the jubilee celebration of the Cologne Cathedral on 15 August 1980.
+The Cardinal served as a special papal representative to the jubilee celebration of the Cologne Cathedral on August 15, 1980.

 Schröffer died in Nuremberg at age 80, and is buried in Eichstätt Cathedral.